-*** Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
+Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

-There is a Level 3 Travel Advisory recommending U.S. citizens to reconsider travel to the Dominican Republic due to health and safety measures and COVID-19-related conditions.
+There is a Level 4 Travel Advisory recommending U.S. citizens not travel to the Dominican Republic due to COVID-19.

 Embassy Operations and Restrictions: